 What of the effects on us?
 How do we explain that we excused and hid the behavior, but now we have all of the horrible stories to tell?

 There is a thread in all of this, and yet it’s important to pull out what it is.
-Without it, we are still borrowing the narcissist’s crazymaking narrative to try to piece together what happened rather than flicking on the light and seeing how the magic trick was done.
+Without it, we are still borrowing the narcissist’s crazymaking narrative to try to piece together what happened.
+Instead, we could be flicking on the light to see how the magic trick was done.